km-coder212/MindForge/all-text.md

   {
     name: "John Doe",
     username: "@johndoe",
-    body: "Using Photo AI for my LinkedIn profile was a fantastic decision.
+    body: "Using Photo  for my LinkedIn profile was a fantastic decision.
 The quality was outstanding, and I got multiple job offers!",
     img: avatar3,
   },
   {